ucscXena/gitbookdocs/local-xena-hub/hubs-for-institutions-collaborations-labs-and-larger-projects.md

 ```
 <button class="hubButton" data-cohort="TCGA Lung Adenocarcinoma (LUAD)">Launch Xena</button>
 ```
 To add a clickable button in the hub landing page, make sure the button has classname <b>'hubButton'</b>.
 Once a user clicks the button, the visualization wizard will be launched.
-The cohort that will be viewed is specified by the button's data parameter 'data-cohort'.
+You also need to specify the cohort to view, defined by the data parameter <b>'data-cohort'</b>.